 Online format with materials, communication, and assignment submissions all via onQ.

-After completing BMED 480, students will be able to:
+After completing BMED 480 Clinical Applications of Human Anatomy, students will be able to:

 - Understand and utilize the basic language of human anatomy, including commonly used medical anatomical terminology.
 (PLO 1,2; Assessment 1-4)